 When a company decides to go public, it has to follow certain guidelines outlined by the Securities and Exchanges Board of India (SEBI) for offering securities in public issues.
-The company needs to fulfill the eligibility norms too.
+The company needs to fulfil the eligibility norms, too.
 Further, there are four intermediaries associated with the issue of separate activities.

-These intermediaries need to be registered with SEBI and the company needs to specify their names, addresses, and contact details in the offer document.
-In this article, let’s understand what these 4 intermediaries are.
+These intermediaries need to be registered with SEBI, and the company needs to specify their names, addresses, and contact details in the offer document.
+In this article, let’s understand what these intermediaries are.
 Read On!

 The merchant banker is a financial intermediary in the IPO issue process.
 Its functions can be divided into two categories:-